MHA to complete review of retirement age for uniformed officers in 'next several months'

 The Ministry of Defence (MINDEF) said in response to queries that the military retirement ages “remain relevant today”.

-“As a military with physical demands required to fulfil its mission, the SAF’s retirement ages for military personnel range from 50 for officers, up to 55 for warrant officers and specialists, and up to 60 years old for military experts,” MINDEF said.
+“As a military with physical demands required to fulfil its mission, the Singapore Armed Forces' (SAF) retirement ages for military personnel range from 50 for officers, up to 55 for warrant officers and specialists, and up to 60 years old for military experts,” MINDEF said.

 “These military retirement ages remain relevant today.
 They balance the time required to acquire ground experience and expertise against the physical demands of a military career and the SAF’s operational considerations,” MINDEF added.

-The Singapore Armed Forces (SAF) and MINDEF review retirement ages regularly to “ensure that the SAF’s operational requirements are met”.
+The SAF and MINDEF review retirement ages regularly to “ensure that the SAF’s operational requirements are met”.

 Defence Minister Ng Eng Hen wrote in a Parliamentary reply in January that officers and other ranks of personnel in the SAF do not adhere to the retirement age of commercial companies and civilian organisations, reiterating that the SAF is a military with physical demands.